Multimodal Frame-Scoring Transformer for Video Summarization: Our Approach

-In this paper, we introduce frame-scoring transformer to video summarization, which is modified to predict frame-level importance scores $S$.
-We feed $h_{\mathcal{V}\mathcal{T}\mathcal{A}}$ to frame-scoring transformer with positional encodings at the bottom of transformer encoder and decoder stacks.
+Finally, we feed $h_{\mathcal{A}\mathcal{V}\mathcal{T}}$ to frame-scoring transformer with positional encodings at the bottom of transformer encoder and decoder stacks.
 Given ground truth frame scores $S_{gt}$ of N frames from a video, we train MFST using the mean square error: [1]{\left\lVert#1\right\rVert}